skarapanahalli/MemoriesApp/README.md

 # Memories App - Developer/User Guide

 ## Introduction
 This app was created to test new age Gen AI tools.
-You are welcome to try it out yourself, just use the `Prompt.md` But do note that depending on the AI tool you use, you many have to resolve by interacting with AI chat bot If you just want to use the output, look at the installation section
+You are welcome to try it out yourself, just use the [Prompt.md](Prompt.md)
+But do note that depending on the AI tool you use, you may encounter issues which you have to resolve 1 by 1 by interacting with AI chat bot
+If you just want to compile and use the output, look at the installation section below

 ## About Memories App
 Welcome to Memories App!
 This application helps you relive your cherished memories by automatically creating daily slideshows from photos taken on the same day in previous years.
 Similar to the "On This Day" feature in Google Photos, Memories App brings your past moments back to life with beautiful slideshows set to music.